haruaki07/phosphor-svelte/README.md

 ### Import Optimizer (Experimental)

 It is a simple Svelte preprocessor that rewrite imports named export from phosphor-svelte into their source path.
-This will speed up cold start on development because of dependency pre-bundling, which is more faster.
+This will speed up compile times during development.

 > [!WARNING]
 > Please note that this preprocessor is still experimental and has only been tested on the latest version of Svelte+Vite and SvelteKit.